nubpro/Harvard-APU/README.md

 * Open **Microsoft Word**, go to the **References** tab and under **Style**, choose **Harvard - APU**.

 ## How to Contribute
-Submit a PR, it will be reviewed A.S.A.P
+Submit a pull request, it will be reviewed asap.